stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/07_interactive_data_screening.md

 layout: doc_chapter
 subheadline: "Interactive screening of the imported data."
 description: "Interactive screening of the imported data."
-teaser: "With psysmon it is easy to interactively screen through the seismic dataset.
-Doing this gives a first overview of the data quality and eventual seismic events."
+teaser: "With psysmon it is easy to interactively screen through a seismic data set to get a first overview of the data quality and the seismic activity."
 image_dir: tut_sbe/data_screening

 namespace: tut_sbe_data_screening